hapwillis/SupportGenerator/README.md

 Pathfinding is assisted with an octree, which is created in a separate thread.
 The octree holds all overhanging faces in the navigation mesh, represented by AABB.
 This makes self-intersection tests much faster.

+The next important step is proper geometry creation.
+I'm planning on using [CGAL](https://doc.cgal.org/latest/Polygon_mesh_processing/index.html#coref_ex_union_subsec) for this.
+Pathfinding also doesn't test for self-intersection, and basic useability stuff is missing completely.
+I'm also still thinking about how to do path relaxation- it's an NP-complete problem done properly.

 TODO list:
 - [x] File importing and processing